Open Access for Books and Book Chapters

 The cost of making the published version of a book open access can be prohibitive, but there are some options to explore.

-If you’re considering your options and you need any further support or advice, please contact us at email@example.com.
+If you’re considering your options and you need any further support or advice, please contact email@example.com.

 Free route to open access through embargo

 Some publishers permit authors to make book chapters open access after an embargo period.
-If you'd like us to help you explore this as an option, please email us at firstname.lastname@example.org.
+Publisher websites often contain information which may be labelled as the 'green' route.
+If you'd like us to help you explore this as an option, please email us at email@example.com.

 Funder Policies and Support